rykcod/massa/README.md

 - Restart node when stuck or ram consumption exceed 90%
 - Autoget MAS faucet on Discord 1 time by day
 - Logs his actions over /massa_mount/logs/
 - New user?
 For you, Massa-guard will create wallet + nodekey + stacke privkey + create your config.toml with your public IP.
+- You host your node under a dynamical IP? massa-guard will wtach IP change and update your config.toml and push IP updates to massabot.
 - Expose port 33035 to allow monitoring with https://paranormal-brothers.com/massa/

 ### [RELEASE NOTES] ###